fish-shell/fish-shell/doc_src/language.rst

 - ``ampersand-nobg-in-token`` was introduced in fish 3.4 (and made the default in 3.5).
 It makes it so a ``&`` i no longer interpreted as the backgrounding operator in the middle of a token, so dealing with URLs becomes easier.
 Either put spaces or a semicolon after the ``&``.
 This is recommended formatting anyway, and ``fish_indent`` will have done it for you already.
 - ``remove-percent-self`` turns off the special ``%self`` expansion.
 It was introduced in 4.0.
 To get fish's pid, you can use the :envvar:`fish_pid` variable.
 - ``test-require-arg`` removes :doc:`builtin test <cmds/test>`'s one-argument form (``test "string"``.
 It was introduced in 4.0.
 To test if a string is non-empty, use ``test -n "string"``.
 If disabled, any call to ``test`` that would change sends a :ref:`debug message <debugging-fish>` of category "deprecated-test", so starting fish with ``fish --debug=deprecated-test`` can be used to find offending calls.
+- ``keyboard-protocols`` lets fish turn on various keyboard protocols including the kitty keyboard protocol.
+  It was introduced in 4.0 and is on by default.
+  Disable it with ``no-keyboard-protocols`` to work around bugs in your terminal.

 These changes are introduced off by default.
 They can be enabled on a per session basis::